iOS Integration

 - (void)onSuccess:(NSString *)token {

-// Return the risk invoice, place the invoice in the header field 'EO-Attest-Token' of the http request
+// Return the risk token and place it in the 'EO-Attest-Token' header field of the http request.

 }